uw-comphys/shapelets/publications/2309_JOSS/paper.md

 * *num_clusters* details the number of clusters required for k-means clustering [@Wu2012], and
 * [*ux*, *uy*] detail the coordinates of the user-defined reference subdomain required for the response distance method [@Suderman2015].

 *Note - the shapelet_order parameter in this example is based on the definition from [Akdeniz et al. (2018)](https://doi.org/10.1088/1361-6528/aaf353).
-This is different from the definition used in astronomy methods in this package.*
+This is different from the definition used in `shapelet.astronomy` methods/examples.

-Possible values for each parameter, including default values where applicable, are available in the [documentation](https://github.com/uw-comphys/shapelets/blob/main/docs/examples/example_1.rst) under the section "Method parameters".
+Possible values for each parameter, including default values where applicable, are available in the example's documentation on the package [website](https://uw-comphys.github.io/shapelets).

 To run this example, navigate the terminal directory to "shapelets/examples/example_1".
 Then, type `shapelets config` into the command line.
 The outputs, shown in \autoref{fig:lamSIM1_RD}, will be available in "shapelets/examples/example_1/output", containing the following two images corresponding to the response distance scalar field and the superimposed field on the original image.

 ![Response distance (left) with superimposition onto \autoref{fig:lamSIM1} (right).\label{fig:lamSIM1_RD}](images/lamSIM1_response_distance_k20.png){ width=80% }

 **Note** - typically, you may not know the **ux** and **uy** parameters for the image when computing the response distance for the first time.
-If this is the case, please see the section "Selecting subdomain bounds during runtime" in the [Example 1 documentation](https://github.com/uw-comphys/shapelets/blob/main/docs/examples/example_1.rst).
+If this is the case, please see the section "Selecting subdomain bounds during runtime" in the Example 1 documentation.

 ### Scripting Method